 People Behind the Plans Podcast Series

-People Behind the Plans is a new podcast series that explores the business of planning for the built environment.
+People Behind the Plans is a podcast series from the American Planning Association that explores the business of planning for the built environment.

 Hosted by Courtney Kashima, AICP, planner and small business owner of Muse Community + Design in Chicago, this podcast series features conversations between planners on work, life, ideas, and problem-solving in a variety of communities.

 Get details on the podcast episodes and access each episode below.
-You can find additional podcasts on the APA podcast page.
+You can find additional podcast series on the APA podcast page.